anthonypdawson/divine-devops-universe/CONTRIBUTING.md

 # Divine DevOps – Contributing & Content Guidelines

+## Overview
+- This guide covers all content, formatting, style, and technical conventions for contributing to Divine DevOps posts and site content.
+- When adding new sections or rules, place them in the most relevant section below to keep the file organized and easy to use.

+---

 ## Basic Content Rules
 1. **Clarity and Brevity**
    - Write all content to be clear, concise, and easy to understand, even when using in-universe humor or references.